fmyszkow/CSE360HW2/README.md

-All four classes are located in SRC, with their full implementations.
+All four classes are located in src within HW2, with their full implementations.